DVP-F/basic_scripting/README.md

-# This is the material i made for a basic course in scripting i held recently
+# Materials for course in Scripting basics

 free to use as reference :3